DVSnell/GE_Final/README.md

 ## Update for November 1st, 2019:
 I'm still on track, if we use the loosest of definitions.
 I had allocated 2 weeks to asset creation and we're coming up on that this Tuesday.

+Sadly, no code to show for now, but the original files are uploaded to this Git.

 ### Asset
 I finished modeling the tchotchkes that the player will interact with.
 I need to finish modeling the AI core (10% done), Cannon Frame (40%) (the control station for it is finished), the doors (90%), sleep pod (50%), and the Room itself (30%).
 I had to dig into some file format stuff to make sure what I was doing would actually export, but thankfully my preferred modeling software exports most texture channels with their built in FBX Exporter.